basp/ambiance-vm/tutorial.md

 understanding of computers in any way.

-Once you can understand the above and how this sequence of simple *tokens* can work to make a computer *do stuff* you'll probably know more about this stuff than most *so-called* programmers.
+Once you can understand the above and how this sequence of simple *tokens* can work to make a computer *do things* you'll probably know more about this stuff than most *so-called* programmers.

 ### Side Effects